Builder's Diary Vol. 1: Successful Cloud Migrations

 After a year, an exciting new opportunity has opened up.
 Since then, I have been responsible for migration projects.
 As an AWS Migrations Specialist, I plan and execute migrations of on-premises workloads to AWS.

 Would you like to join Monika’s team to accompany cloud migrations of SMB and Enterprise customers? tecRacer is hiring Cloud Migration Specialists.
-Apply now!

 What does your day-to-day work look like?